History of Manchester City F.C. (2001–present): Guardiola era (2016–present)

 In the COVID-19 affected 2020–21 Premier League season, City regained their title, becoming champions for the third time in four years.
-After an inconsistent start which saw them in 13th place after a 2-0 defeat away to Tottenham with nine games played, City achieved a remarkable winning streak, which ran 82 days from December 2020 to March 2021.
+After an inconsistent start which saw them in 13th place after a 2–0 defeat away to Tottenham with nine games played, City achieved a remarkable winning streak, which ran 82 days from December 2020 to March 2021.
 During this run, City broke the records for most consecutive wins by a top flight English team in all competitions (21), the most consecutive league wins by a top flight team from the start of a calendar year (13), and equalled their club record for 28 games unbeaten in all competitions.
 They ended the season twelve points ahead of second-placed Manchester United, winning the title with three games to spare.
 They also won the EFL Cup for a record-equalling fourth consecutive season and eighth time in total, beating Tottenham 1–0 in the final.
 Their league victory was the tenth league and cup title of Guardiola's five year tenure, making him the most successful manager in the club's history.
 He had extended his contract to at least 2023 at the start of the season.
+The major breakthrough occurred in the Champions League, where City went on an incredible run on the way to their first-ever European Cup final.
+However, the all-English affair against Chelsea was lost 0–1, denying the Blues their first European trophy since 1970.